marciorasf/docker-fundamentals/README.md

 # Docker Fundamentals

 This repo is a guide to learning the fundamentals of Docker.
-I wrote it while I was learning to help me cement the knowledge acquired, and of course, to be a guider to help others.
+I wrote it while I was learning to help me cement the knowledge acquired, and of course, to be a guide to help others.

 I tried to write only the basics here, as the repo name says, only the fundamentals to start using Docker properly.